 Now you have learned the movements of T’ai Chi Chih.
-It is necessary to practise them regularly, not hard to do when you begin to realize how joyous such practice can be.
+It is necessary to practice them regularly, not hard to do when you begin to realize how joyous such practice can be.
 Here are a few tips on what to remember as you do each movement:

 In Bird Flaps its Wings, when the arms are out to the side the third time, do the wrist circles with the wrists, not the arms, and be sure a complete circle is made each time.
 We flip the wrists to the side quickly, but bring the arms and hands back together slowly.
 As the hands come together, the polarity of the palms facing each other is important, so do not rush bringing the hands together.